Image – Chateau Chenonceau with its illuminated gardens, Copyright Atout France/Maurice Subervie.

 Towns in the Indre-et-Loire

-Hotels in Indre et Loire
+Book a Hotel in the Indre et Loire

 The chateau of Chinon stands imposingly above the river Vienne, best viewed from the opposite bank.
 It has always been a major defensive site and many of the remaining fortifications date from the 14th century and are wonderful to explore.
 Chinon is most famous as the castle where Jeanne d’Arc met the Dauphin on her mission to save France from the English.
 The old town below the castle is a delight with its cobbled streets and half-timbered houses.
 You can visit the caves where the local wine confraternity caroused and at nearby Devinière is the house where Rabelais, carouser extraordinaire, was born, the Musée Rabelais, restored and furnished in typical local style.